What is Robust Quality Engineering(RQE)?

 ・"If you don't design it right at the design stage, you'll never get out of trouble."

-In his later years, Dr. Taguchi stated, "The work I have done can be summarized in two key points."
+My work can be summarized in two key contributions: